-Misusing your high beams can prove very dangerous and even result in a serious car accident.
+Misusing your high beams at the wrong time can prove very dangerous and even result in a serious car accident.

 Anyone who has driven at night knows the feeling of a powerful beacon coming from the other side and disappearing suddenly as the other vehicle passes you by.